 We covered quite a bit about histamine in this post, but here's a quick review.

 Histamine is a chemical produced by your body that is involved in your immune system, proper digestion, and central nervous system during immune responses.
-It sends messages from your body to your brain, and is a component of stomach acid (which helps you digest your food -- I've talked about stomach acid and rosacea before).
-But the role of histamine that is central to our discussion today is how histamine is involved with the immune system.
+It sends messages from your body to your brain and is a component of stomach acid.

-You mostly like are familiar with the word "histamine" as it being a part of the word "anti-histamine" -- those substances that one takes when allergies are being a bother.
+You mostly like are familiar with the word “histamine” as it being a part of the word “anti-histamine” hose substances that one takes when allergies are being a bother.
 Histamines are alerting your body of a real (or mistaken) offender and cause an inflammatory response.
 And it causes this all over the body.

-If your body can't break down the histamine well enough or fast enough, you end up with histamine intolerance.
+If your body can’t break down the histamine well or fast enough, you end up with histamine intolerance.

 That leads to the problems outlined in this post on histamine intolerance, but basically you can have all kinds of symptoms including things that one would typically associate with allergies, such as:

-itching
+- itching

-sneezing
+- sneezing

-rashes
+- rashes

-nasal congestion
+- nasal congestion

-sinus pressure
+- sinus pressure

-headaches
+- headaches

-fatigue
+- fatigue

-and more.
+- insomnia and more.

 Histamine and Probiotics

 Basically, if you have a histamine intolerance issue, the last thing that you want is to be taking probiotics that make more histamine.
-If you do that, instead of getting healthier, you could be exacerbating an underlying health issue and well--your probiotics could be making you sick.
+If you do that, instead of getting healthier, you could be exacerbating an underlying health issue and well–your probiotics could be making you sick.

-And if you are making your own Water Kefir, Homemade Sauerkraut, and more, that may or may not be a good idea depending on your issues with histamine.
+And if you are making your own water kefir, Homemade Sauerkraut, and more, that may or may not be a good idea depending on your issues with histamine.

 Additionally, there are some probiotic strains that have been shown to be helpful in reducing the histamine response.

-Histamine Raising Probiotic Strains:
+Histamine Raising Probiotic Strains

 - Lactobacillus bulgaricus